 Separating business and personal finances helps ensure you avoid overpaying taxes.
 You’re less likely to miss or omit a taxable benefit, and can be more confident that your taxes owing are accurate.

 With an accurate view of your outstanding taxes, you can better plan out your cash flow.
-Knowing how much money is coming in and out of your business at any time is critical.
-This includes taxes of all sorts that your business may have incurred.
+Knowing how much money is coming in and out of your business at any time is critical (including taxes your business may have incurred).

 4. Improve your mindset